-For immediate help with a pending fraud investigation or criminal case, call us at 1-866-601-5518.
-Speak to Defense Attorney John Scorsine.
+To find a mail fraud felony and defense contractor fraud attorney for immediate help with a pending fraud investigation or criminal conspiracy to commit wire fraud case, call us at 1-866-601-5518.
+Speak to Criminal Defense Attorney John Scorsine.

-- Acting quickly is critical: As soon as a company or individual is subject to a federal criminal investigation, it is important to seek representation from an experience criminal defense attorney.
-Do so can increase the chances of getting a more favorable result.
+Acting quickly is critical: As soon as a company or individual is subject to a federal criminal investigation, it is important to seek representation from an experienced criminal defense attorney.
+Doing so can increase the chances of getting a more favorable result.

 - Sentencing guidelines can vary depending upon the facts of your particular case.